pacti-org/pacti/README.md

 - Obtaining sensible system specifications from the specifications of the constituent subsystems.
 - Computing specifications of subsystems that need to be added to a design in order to meet an objective.
-- Diagnose incompatibilities when interconnecting components.
+- Diagnosing incompatibilities when interconnecting components.